Dean of Arts

 I grew up in Providence, RI, the daughter of an artist and a teacher, and this apple definitely did not fall far from the tree.
 I attended Oberlin College to major in Visual Arts and English, with a minor in Spanish.
-I received a MA in Art & Art Education from Columbia University’s Teachers College in NY in 2004, and my National Board certification in Adolescent Art in 2013.
-I have 14 years of classroom experience, including 10 years in a Title 1 high school in NYC where I created the art program from the ground up.
+I received a MA in Art & Art Education from Columbia University’s Teachers College in NY in 2004, and my National Board certification in Adolescent Art Education in 2013.
+I have 14 years of classroom experience, including 10 years in a Title 1 high school in NYC where I built the art department from the ground up.
 I moved to Denver in 2015 and am thrilled to serve as the Dean of Arts at KCAA.
-I love to travel, and have traveled the world studying art and art history (in 19 countries in 5 continents!)
+I love to travel, and have studied art and art history in 20 countries around the world.
 I am a printmaker, a dancer, and a lover of the great outdoors; when I’m not at KCAA you can find me on a hiking trail in all seasons!

 |Jesse Preston is a native of Colorado, and a product of Colorado schools.
 He attended Golden High School and Colorado Mesa University, where he received a BFA in graphic design.
 He was also a 4-year letterman and wide receiver for the Mesa State Mavericks football team.
 He worked as the lead graphic artist at FASTSIGNS of Arvada for 5 years, while also attending the Metro State College teacher licensure program where he became a licensed art, CTE, physical education, and science teacher.
 He has been a teacher and/or coach for 11 years and has been part of the KCAA community since the schools inception in 2009, working as a 7th grade science teacher, and teaching art at every level (K-12).
 He has coached softball, flag-football, basketball, and baseball at KCAA, winning 3 Prep-League Southwest Division Championships (Baseball 2011, Flag-Football 2013 and 2014).
 His students have won several district and community art awards including ‘Best of Show’ in the 2010 DPS K-8 Exhibition, and ‘Best of Show’ in the 2016 Citywide High School Art Show.
 In 2012 he received the inaugural ‘DPS Teacher Exemplary Concept Integration Award’ for his students’ work and his art teaching concepts at the Middle School Citywide Art Show.
 Mr. Preston is married to Kelli Preston, and they have a 4 year old son named William, and a 2 year old daughter named Maddox.|